johanlajili/zoidberg/README.md

 - Clone the repo
 - rename .env.example to .env and fill in the required fields
+- rename requirements.example.txt into requirements.txt and specify the requirements for the job you want to hear about
 - Download your "messages.csv" file from linkedin, you can do so here: https://www.linkedin.com/mypreferences/d/download-my-data
   (only select messages)
 - Place the file in src/data/messages.csv